-The best part is that these DIY drawer dividers were created using things already laying around the house!
-So essentially totally free drawer makeover!
+The best part is that these DIY drawer dividers were created using things already lying around the house!
+So essentially a totally free drawer makeover!

 DIY CUSTOM DRAWER DIVIDERS

-You can make your own DIY drawer dividers cardboard style and not only is it going to cost you virtually nothing, it will take you all of about 10 minutes to do!
+You can make your own DIY drawer dividers cardboard style and not only is it going to cost you virtually nothing, it will take all of about 15 minutes to do!
 This is such a quick and easy way to transform your drawer space for organising clothing.

 This tutorial is one you can easily adapt to drawers of any size, and it does not need to be limited just to clothing organisation.